The Mapoon Story

 But if it isn’t art, what is it?

-As a found object, perhaps my image is most akin to the pretty pebbles or seed-pods we pick up on our excursions and display on a window-sill when we get home.
+As a found object, however, perhaps my image is most akin to the pretty pebbles or seed-pods we pick up on our excursions and display on a window-sill when we get home.
 So yes, it’s okay to frame it and hang it on the wall (which automatically and in this case misleadingly makes it look like art) even if it isn’t art.

 All of which says something about how we think about art.